tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 I got home around 6:30 AM.
-My apartment is a one-bedroom on the second floor of a building that was described in the listing as "character-rich," which is real estate language for "the previous tenant may have died here and the landlord chose not to investigate."
-It's small and mostly clean and it contains everything I need: a bed, a couch, a kitchen with exactly one working burner, as well as a television I never turn on because the channels in Silt Creek are limited to one public access station that aired a re-run of a city council meeting from 2014 the only time I tried.
+My apartment is a one-bedroom on the second floor of a building that was described in the listing as "character-rich," which is real estate language for "the previous tenant may have been murdered here in his sleep."

+It's small and mostly clean and it contains everything I need: a bed, a couch, a kitchen with exactly one working burner, as well as a television I never turn on because the channels in Silt Creek are limited to one public access station that aired a rerun of a city council meeting from 2014 the only time I tried.

 So, I ate a bowl of cereal.
 I showered.
 I lay down in bed and did not sleep, because my body has decided that 7 AM is the middle of the afternoon and no amount of blackout curtains or melatonin will convince it otherwise.
 The night shift does this to you.
-It rewires your internal clock so thoroughly that after a few months you stop trying to fix it and simply accept that you now exist in a parallel timezone – a country of one, permanently six hours out of sync with the rest of humanity.
+It rewires your internal clock so thoroughly that after a few months you stop trying to fix it and simply accept that you now exist in a parallel timezone – a country of one, permanently minus to plus twelve hours out of sync with the rest of humanity.

-I went to bed with little to no hope of actually being able to close my eyes.
+I went to bed with little to no hope of actually being able to fall asleep.
 But when I forced my eyelids shut, it wasn’t Terry or Dale or Rosa or Gerald I saw.
 It was Maren.

-Now, from an outside perspective, some people would probably call me lonely.
+Now, from an outside perspective, some people would probably perceive me as lonely.
 And they’d be wrong.
 I’m quite happy with the company I have, which is my own.
 And if that should ever change for some reason, I’ll buy a fish to put on my desk.

-I tried falling asleep for another hour or so, and then I grabbed my smartphone and downloaded a dating app.
+I tried to drift off for another hour or so, and then I grabbed my smartphone and downloaded a dating app.

-The app loaded.
-It buffered for a while – Silt Creek's cell towers operate with the enthusiasm you’d expect.
-I set up my profile (I put “Ghost Buster” as my job, which wasn’t that far off from the truth) and then hit the button “Find Matches!”.
+It buffered for a while, because Silt Creek's cellular infrastructure runs on what I can only assume is a single copper wire and sheer optimism.
+I set up a profile.
+I listed my job as "Ghost Buster," which was arguably the most truthful thing on the entire platform.
+Then I hit "Find Matches."

-Maren's face stared back at me from the screen.
+Maren's face immediately stared back at me from the screen.

 It was unmistakably her.
 Same short dark hair.
 Same expression of vaguely amused fatalism.

-Her profile picture appeared to have been taken at a cemetery, and she was holding up a taxidermied squirrel dressed in a tiny cowboy hat.
-I could not determine whether this was a prop, a pet, or a statement of intent, and I was not entirely sure it mattered.
+Her profile picture had been taken at a cemetery.
+She was holding up a taxidermied squirrel in a tiny cowboy hat.
+I could not determine whether this was a prop, a pet, or a statement of intent, and I wasn't entirely sure it mattered.

-A second photo showed her standing on a roof of an abandoned building at sunset, arms crossed, wearing a jacket that was too big for her and an expression that suggested the photograph was someone else's idea and she was tolerating it as a favor.
+A second photo showed her on the roof of an abandoned building at sunset, arms crossed, wearing a jacket two sizes too big and an expression that suggested the photograph had been someone else's idea and she was tolerating it as a favor.

-A third photo was just a close-up of a handwritten note that said "I promise I'm fun" – which, as a sales pitch, had the energy of a hostage negotiation, and I respected it immensely.
+The third was just a close-up of a handwritten note that read "I promise I'm fun" — which, as a sales pitch, had the energy of a hostage negotiation.
+I respected it immensely.

 Her bio read: "As per ruling from October 2023, I’m no longer classified as criminally insane."